The Thought Leader's Voice Podcast

 Full Transcript of Podcast with Aijaz Hussain

-Andrew: Hello everyone.
-My name is Andrew Newby, and I'll be hosting a series of iResearch services podcasts over the coming weeks.
-These are intended to educate senior level marketers and thought leaders as to how to address some of the more challenging and exciting issues facing them currently.
-Our topic today is that of emerging trends and market research with reference to the evolution of survey and agile research.
-With that, I'd like to welcome our very first guest expert based in Dallas, Texas.
-Aijaz Hussain is US research and insights leader serving the manufacturing and energy industries for Deloitte.
+Andrew Newby: Hello everyone.
+My name is Andrew Newby, and I’ll be hosting a series of iResearch Services podcasts over the coming weeks.
+These are intended to educate senior-level marketers and thought leaders as to how to address some of the more challenging and exciting issues facing them currently.
+Our topic today is of emerging trends and market research with reference to the evolution of survey and agile research.
+With that, I’d like to welcome our very first guest expert based in Dallas, Texas.
+Aijaz Hussain is a US research and insights leader serving the manufacturing and energy industries for Deloitte.
 Aijaz has over 18 years of experience in research thought ware development, business strategy, market, competitive intelligence and financial analysis.
 He has authored numerous compelling high-impact thought leadership studies in the areas of business strategy, advanced technologies, digital transformation, sustainability, and the future of work.
 Aijaz Hussain.
 Welcome, and thank you for sharing your insights with our listeners.

 However, while quantitative research into objectively test a theory or measure the attitudes of your audience or target audience in response to a specific research object too there is often no for participants to explain the reasoning behind their responses, or even the participants individual interpretation of the question that you might ask.
 So, you get what I’m saying, right?
 So, this is qualitative research compliments the quantitative to research effectively.
 Rather than just the statistical and numerical measurements that describe the situation or the what, qualitative research focuses on the reasoning behind the actions of individuals and groups.
 That is the why, right?
 So, they capture the why through open-ended and exploratory questions.
 Other more qualitative research material such as focus groups on land research communities and forums allow the research participants, more freedom to provide in-depth answers and have a meaningful dialogue or discussions for more detail and informed insights.
 Obviously, the type of research a team undertakes will greatly affect the types of insights generated.
 So, attaining the knowledge of not only knowledge and working knowledge of both qualitative and quantitative research metrology is essential to plan and implement a successful insights program.
 Right?
 Moreover, of context is key in research and developing thought leadership, right?
 So, the insights gained from data collected through research will always be context dependent.
 And so, organizations must carefully report a difference the context in which they’ve gathered information as well as providing the insights.
 So, the narrative analysis must consider context carefully as a data collector by research is formulated into summaries.
 So finally, I’ll say this while it is okay to use only one type of research for a study, a data generated from this will never be able to provide the full picture.
 So, to develop an impactful and actionable research and have a kind of insights that is consistent with your point of view organizations and teams must provide both accurate and actionable insights.
 So, it requires them to integrate both qualitative and quantitative research methods.
 So, if I understand what I’m trying to say.